Shubham-Singh-1/soceial/README.md

 # soceial
-A complete social media website...with several fun features
+A complete social media website...with several fun features with a detailed directory strcuture...

-feel free to Fork and run on localhost:8000/127.0.0.1:8000
+Feel free to Fork and run on **localhost:8000/127.0.0.1:8000**

-To Run just do npm start
+To Run just do **npm start**

+For any issur feel free to contact